Wabinab/xenoblade-chronicles-2/src/08_uraya.md

 "_Your country, family, money_...
 People got plenty of reasons to fight. _Like fightin' for a special girl._ I see that a lot. _Though not every girl has a strange crystal in her chest, eh?_"

-Rex: "Y-y-you mean Pyra?
+Rex stuttered, "Y-y-you mean Pyra?
 W-we're just..."

-Vandham: "Nia, _you're with these guys right now._ **_That's what matters._**"
+Vandham assured, "Nia, _you're with these guys right now._ **_That's what matters._**"

-"**But... aren't you...**" She was so confused right now; she had not the chance to speak her story.
-But Vandham had already accepted her, a former member of Torna, which he might've guessed from their conversations yesterday.
-She don't know what to say.
+"**But... aren't you...**" Feeling so confused.
+She came to share her story, to find his apology; but found out he'd apologized her for being a member of Torna before she had the chance to explain.

-"**Anyway.
+Vandham changed the topic, "**Anyway.
 Rex, weren't you saying you wanted** to get to Elysium?"

 "Yeah...
 But, we hit a snag...
 With a monster like that in the way, it's impossible.
-No Guild ship's getting close to it, without going down."
+No Guild ship's getting close to it- without going down."

 "Well, I've got an old mate.
 In the Urayan capital.
 Got a feeling he might know a way through."